• Home

 • Employee training and engagement: Utilize performance metrics to identify training needs, engage employees in their roles, and foster a positive work environment.
 This will contribute to improved customer interactions and satisfaction.

-How to Craft a Store Performance Dashboard?
+How to Create a Store Performance Dashboard in Power BI?

 Stage 1: Logging in to Power BI